Aakash-Dogra/FIFA-Analysis/README.md

 ![](images/11.jpg)

 #### The motive behind executing these visualizations- to give an insight into data science and how different sectors’ information of our day to day life can be used to make unstructured data into beautiful illustrations.
-I believe that many more visualizations can be created using other libraries like dash, seaborn to create intearctive visuals that can help to undestand the data in a better way.
-I believe these visuals help you to understand the data in a better way and inspire you to perform exploratory analysis on any data you choose henceforth.
+I believe that many more visualizations can be created using other libraries like dash, seaborn that can help to understand the data in a better way.
+I believe these visuals will inspire you to perform exploratory analysis on any data you choose henceforth.
+Also, several other parameters can be clustered together to create generic columns like "defender stats', 'Midfield Stats' ,'Attacker Stats', etc. This new data then can be used to visualize the club level data and understand the player attributes ina  far better way.

+#### In addition to this, predictions can be made for upcoming players (using Potential column) and can be suggested as a good option for signing in the forthcoming season in any league around the world.

+#### The possibilities are enormous and can be as many as one can think of!

+#### I hope this interactive visualization of data has been

 #### References:
 - https://aakash-dogra.github.io/final_project/